In this blog, I identify kyphosis exercises to avoid and why a kyphotic posture could lead to health problems.

 I describe each of these kyphosis exercises to avoid in my book, Exercise for Better Bones.
 I have written a detailed blog article on Osteoporosis Exercise Contraindications (commonly known as kyphosis exercises to avoid or osteoporosis exercises to avoid).

-In Exercise for Better Bones, I describe a wide range of Posture building exercises.
+In Exercise for Better Bones, I show you how to modify many of your activities of daily living and make them safer for your bones.
+I also describe a wide range of Posture building exercises.
 These are ideal for someone who wants exercises for kyphosis.
 Some of the exercises include:

 - Chin Tuck Stretch

 - Shoulder Tuck Stretch

 - Chest Stretch on the Floor

 In total, I have identified fifteen exercises for kyphosis in Exercise for Better Bones.

 To understand why kyphosis exercises need to be avoided and why other exercises are necessary to build bone, it is good to have a good understanding of the different types of bone in your body.

 Exercise Recommendations for Osteoporosis